thedreaus100/simpledb/README.md

 ***Schema***

-SimpleDB is also (Avro Schema)[https://avro.apache.org/docs/1.8.1/index.html] compatible.
+SimpleDB is also[Avro Schema](https://avro.apache.org/docs/1.8.1/index.html) compatible.
 The Avro schema allows data to be effeciently compacted but also allows schemas to be backward and forward compatible.